wisac/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6-third_line : displays the third line of the file iacta file which in cwd
 7-file: creates a file with a wierd name
-8-cwd_content : writes the content of cwd to a file
+8-cwd_content : writes the content of cwd to a file 9-duplicate_last_line : duplicates last line of file 10-no_more_js : removes all .js files in cwd and subdirectories 11-directories : Count the number of directories in cwd